Upper Dolpo Trekking Highlights

 Today marks a truly remarkable day on your Upper Dolpo Trek, as you embark on a journey to conquer one of the high passes of the Dolpo region, the Kangla/Nagdalo La Pass.
 While this pass poses a challenging ascent, it rewards you with unparalleled vistas of the entire Dhaulagiri mountain range.

-Upon successfully crossing this lofty pass, you'll step into the realm of Inner Dolpo and descend toward the welcoming village of Shey Gompa.
+Upon successfully crossing this lofty pass, you'll step into the realm of Inner Dolpo and descend towards the welcoming village of Shey Gompa.
 This village greets you with its distinctive red and white chorten and intricately carved mani stones.
 Along this trail, you'll be treated to some of the most awe-inspiring landscapes you'll ever have the privilege of witnessing.
-Prepare yourself for the adventure of a lifetime!
+Prepare yourself for an adventure of a lifetime!

 Upon reaching Shey Gompa, take the time to explore the monastery and its magnificent surroundings.
 Nestled at the base of Crystal Peak, Shey Gompa, also known as the Crystal Monastery, holds a prominent place in the Dolpo trek itinerary.
 It is associated with the Chaiba community, devoted followers of the revered Saint Padmasambhava.